innovation-first/paradox-innovation/content/blogs/innovation-strategy/index.md

 Last, meeting regulatory requirements (GDPR, HIPAA, etc.) adds another layer of complexity, especially when managing data and models across different platforms and services.

-## Why IDPs will help our innovation
+## IDP help innovation

 Our focus at TSN is on developing AI solutions that are robust, easily deployable in production environments, and built with the highest standards of security in mind.
-Here are two first observations.
+Here are some observations.

 First, [Generative AI is fueling demand for Kubernetes](https://analyticsindiamag.com/ai-origins-evolution/how-generative-ai-is-fueling-demand-for-kubernetes/).
 Choosing Kubernetes is a natural choice for an ESN like TSN that does not seek to reduce its expertise to one specific cloud provider or editor.